Picasso Museum Barcelona was the first museum in the world dedicated to the artist. It's one of the finest art museums in Barcelona

-To begin with, the main reason why Barcelona was chosen for his first museum, was due to the fact that Picasso had a strong connection with the city.
+The main reason Barcelona was the chosen city to open the first Picasso museum, was due to the fact that Picasso had a strong connection with the city.

-The first collection was assembled by his long-serving secretary, who had gathered over 500 works donated by Picasso, in agreement with the Barcelona City Hall.
+The first collection was assembled by his long-serving secretary, who had gathered over 500 works donated by Picasso himself, in agreement with the Barcelona City Hall.

 It's located in Montcada street, in the heart of El Born neighborhood.
 As a curiosity, five palaces were joined together in order to build the museum.
 Nowadays, it's a museum of national interest.